 Irish soda bread is made with flour, salt, baking soda, currants or raisins, and buttermilk.
 Soda bread gets its name from the added baking soda combined with the acidity in the buttermilk, which helps the bread rise.

-Soda bread really only last a day or two, so it’s best made fresh with the meal.
-If you’re planning on making it for St. Patrick’s Day, I would advise baking it the morning of or the night before.
-It can be frozen for a few months, in an airtight container or plastic wrap.
+This bread can be frozen for a few months, in an airtight container or plastic wrap.
 Just like any other bread, Irish soda bread tastes great warmed up, with butter and jam!

+I love how simple Irish soda bread is to make.
 This bread can be baked immediately and doesn’t need to rise.
 It is also the same at sea level as it is at altitude (which is a huge plus for us high altitude people!)
-I’ve read a few recipes that call for a lot more sugar.
-This one only contains a tablespoon.
-I prefer my breads to not be too sweet, especially if you’re adding raisins and topping with jam.
+So anyone can bake this!

 Irish Soda Bread

 Simple, delicious and hearty, this bread is perfect for your Irish celebrations.
 Pair it with strawberry jam as a side to Irish stew!

 - 4 Cups All-Purpose Flour

 - 1 Tsp Baking Soda